jje90/jje90.github.io/docs/_pages/teaching.md

 description: Juliana Jaramillo Echeverri is also a teacher
 ---

-During my time at LSE I was the class teacher for the following courses:
+During my time at LSE I have been the class teacher for the following courses:
  1. EH238: The Origins of growth.
  2. EC104: The Wealth (and Poverty) of Nations: Global Economic Development Past and Present (Summer school)